 Latest update from research

-Academic research is constantly delivering new findings.
+Academic research constantly delivers new findings.
 The large number of studies makes it difficult to keep track of them all.
-Therefore, we would like to point out new research papers at regular intervals, which we consider to be particularly relevant for understanding the financial markets and Finreon's solutions.
+Therefore we regularly highlight new research papers that we consider to be particularly relevant to understanding financial markets and Finreon's solutions.

 Search research paper